script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - Paint Dynamics has an adjusted and fixed velocity mapping
 - Paint Dynamics has an adjusted brush spacing function, slider value is MAX
 - Selecting a Tool preset, always restores the Tool and preset, even when already selected
+- An expander to hide lesser used brush slider options, giving more dockable space

 ## Paths
 - Paths are softly drawn, with more alpha